 How will the Banded Hours provision work?

 An employee may request, in writing, to be placed in the relevant band of hours.
 The employer has four weeks to consider the request.

-Current employees will not have to wait 12 months after commencement of this provision to seek to be placed on a band of hours.
-(From 4 March 2019, an employee who believes their contract, or 5 day statement, does not reflect the hours they have consistently worked over the previous 12 months of service with their employer may request to be placed by that employer in a band of hours that better reflects the hours they have worked regularly).
+An employee who believes their contract, or 5 day statement, does not reflect the hours they have consistently worked over the previous 12 months of service with their employer may request to be placed by that employer in a band of hours that better reflects the hours they have worked regularly).

 In what situations can an employer say no to placing an employee on a band of hours?

 a) the facts do not support the employee’s claim,

 b) significant adverse changes have impacted on the business (e.g. loss of an important contract),

 c) emergency circumstances (e.g. business has had to close due to flooding), or

 d) where the hours worked by the employee were due to a genuinely temporary situation (e.g. cover for another employee on maternity leave).

 Where the request is disputed or refused, the employee can refer a complaint to the WRC.